 It's a very rare case where you can see online whether there are vacancies on particular dates, much less have the ability to make and pay for reservations online.
 Considering these businesses typically have half-a-dozen or fewer rooms, such sophistication is probably too much to expect.

-But there are a number of things that
+But there are a number of things

-hence bring in more customers.
+and hence bring in more customers.
 Ideas of that kind started

 occurring to me when I got a request for advice from my uncle